mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ### Cleaning of Street Names

-Using the method described in the case study exercises for the course, street names were audited using the following code where "expected" is a list of commonly found names in street names:
+Using the method described in the case study exercises for the course, street names were audited using a regex and if street names don't follow that regex they get added to a dictionary of type set which makes sure that if the street name is already present, it won't get added to the dictionary.
+In the auditing function, the iterparse method is used to iterate through the xml tree.

-    import re
-    street_type_re = re.compile(r'\b\S+\.?$', re.IGNORECASE)
+    def is_street_name(elem):
+        return (elem.attrib['k'] == 'addr:street')

-    def audit_street_type(street_types, street_name):
+    def audit(osmfile):
-        if m:
+        osm_file = open(osmfile, 'r')
-            street_type = m.group()
+        street_types = defaultdict(set)
-            if street_type not in expected:
-                street_types[street_type].add(street_name)
+        for event, elem in ET.iterparse(osm_file, events=("start",)):
+            if elem.tag == "node" or elem.tag == "way":
+                for tag in elem.iter("tag"):
+                    if is_street_name(tag):
+                        audit_street_type(street_types, tag.attrib['v'])
+        osm_file.close()
+        return street_types

-Aside from the fact that some street names are heavily abbreviated, some street names are abbreviated inconsistently.
+The result from the audit showed that aside from the fact that some street names are heavily abbreviated, some street names are abbreviated inconsistently.
 This was addressed in the final code for cleaning up the street names, although there were still some problems remaining after clean up, such as certain streets have different names.
 For example, Ranch Road 620 is also referred to as Farm-to-Market Road 620, US Highway 290 is also Country Road 290.
 These were not addressed in the project although it could be easily added to the "mapping" dictionary (discussed below).

 In the process of auditing and coming up with functions to clean street names, I found it easier to create separate functions to fix different problems.
 The final function uses subfunctions that will be described below.

 In updating Farm-to-Market (and Road-to-Market) Roads, the challenge was to make it possible to update the following:
 - FM / RM